nautobot/nautobot/docs/configuration/optional-settings.md

 Default: `300`

-The maximum execution time of a background task (such as running a custom script), in seconds.
+The maximum execution time of a background task (such as running a [custom job](../additional-features/custom-jobs.md)), in seconds.

 ---